Learning Mean-Field Games: RL Algorithms for (stationary) GMFGs

 In this section, we design the computational algorithm for the GMFG.
 Since the reward and transition distributions are unknown, this is simultaneously learning the system and finding the NE of the game.
 We will focus on the case with finite state and action spaces, \textit{i.e.}, $|\mathcal{S}|,|\mathcal{A}|<\infty$.
 We will look for stationary (time independent) NEs.
-Accordingly, we abbreviate $\pmb{\pi}:=\{\pi\}_{t=0}^{\infty}$ and $\pmb{\mathcal{L}}:\{\mathcal{L}\}_{t=0}^{\infty}$ as $\pi$ and $\mathcal{L}$, respectively.
+Accordingly, we abbreviate $\pmb{\pi}:=\{\pi\}_{t=0}^{\infty}$ and $\pmb{\mathcal{L}}:=\{\mathcal{L}\}_{t=0}^{\infty}$ as $\pi$ and $\mathcal{L}$, respectively.
 This stationarity property enables developing appropriate time-independent Q-learning algorithm, suitable for an infinite time horizon game.
-Modification from the GMFG framework to this special stationary setting is straightforward, and is left in the Appendix.
+Modification from the GMFG framework to this special stationary setting is straightforward, and is left to Appendix \ref{stat_mfg_app}.
+Note that the assumptions to guarantee the existence and uniqueness of GMFG solutions are slightly different between the stationary and non-stationary cases.
+For instance, one can compare \eqref{Gamma2_lip1}-\eqref{Gamma2_lip2} with \eqref{Gamma2_lip1_stat}-\eqref{Gamma2_lip2_stat}.

 The algorithm consists of two steps, parallel to Step $A$ and Step $B$ in Section \ref{MFG_basic}. \paragraph{Step 1: Q-learning with stability for fixed $\mathcal{L}$.} With $\mathcal{L}$ fixed, it becomes a standard learning problem for an infinite horizon MDP.
 We will focus on the Q-learning algorithm \cite{Sutton, Ben_tutorial}.